bzminer/bzminer/README.md

             "oc_memory_clock": 0 // set the memory clock speed offset in MHz.
 0 = do not change, !0 = set memory speed offset

             "cooldown_period": 0, // allow the gpu to cooldown after a period of time. default is 0.
 Higher value means more time between cooldown periods.

-        },
+            "force_opencl": 0 // force device to mine on OpenCL (if available, only affects nvidia) },
         {
             "uid": "39:0",